synonyms: multidirectional instability, MDI

 MDI Classification / Treatment

-- Initial treatment: 6 months physical therapy: RTC, deltoid, scapular stabilizer strengthening, improve proprioception, correct any abnormal muscle firing. >80% success rate.
+- Initial treatment: 6 months physical therapy: RTC co-contraction, deltoid, scapular stabilizer strengthening, improve proprioception, correct any abnormal muscle firing. >80% success rate.
 Nonsurgically treated young, athletic patients: 49% significant pain, 46% continued instability, 37% go on to have surgical treatment.
 By the modified Rowe grading scale 14% excellent results, 33% good, 53% poor results.
 (Misamore GW, JSES 2005;14:466).

 - Consider Shoulder Pacemaker functional E-stim muscle training.